-Owning the customer means owning the market, owning the market means preserve your revenue and earnings.
-In the last ten years, Disney has expanded its earnings from 3,963 M into a behemoth level of 11 B.
+Owning the customer means owning the market, owning the market means preserving your revenue and earnings.
+In the last ten years, Disney has expanded its earnings from 3,963 M to a behemoth level of 11 B.

-In Disney, you see the luxury of “retained customer” bringing “the happiest place” for both shareholders and stakeholders.
+In Disney, you see the luxury of “retained customers” bringing “the happiest place” for both shareholders and stakeholders.

-Importance of Disney Customer Retention: When The Model Change.
+Importance of Disney Customer Retention: When The Model Changes.

 Business – whatever its sector – lives in changing environment.
 Like an organism, evolution happens.
 Before the smartphone boom, the one-time purchase becomes the most common business model for every company: You buy Microsoft Office 2003, then you get that version forever, you buy Adobe Photoshop 8, then you own it for a lifetime.
-Same with Disney, you buy Aladin DVD and you can watch it anytime.
+Like Disney, you buy Aladin DVD and can watch it anytime.

 Technology revolutionizes that paradigm.
-Now with “computer” and internet in your hand, updating and upgrading services is easier: then the business model change.
+Now with a “computer” and the internet in your hand, updating and upgrading services are easier: then the business model change.
 More compatible with many platforms: You can edit an xls file from your smartphone and get the result on your laptop.
-It also gives more benefit to the customer: It is self-updated and upgraded via the cloud, a no-brainer choice.
+It also gives more benefits to the customer: It is self-updated and upgraded via the cloud, a no-brainer choice.

 This is Disney+.
 A subscription platform that Mickey Mouse creator launched in November 2019 – a month before the first coronavirus outbreak in Wuhan.
 For $8 a month, Disney+ give subscriber to access Disney Fantastic Library.